-I think this is the best day of our flying tour.
-We stopped at nice places and we’ve seen things that I thought we would never get close to.
+I think this is the best day of our flying tour so far… We stopped at nice places and we’ve seen things that I thought we would never get close to.

 While loading up our plane, we saw the new Cessna 162 SkyCatcher; this is airplane was recently introduced to the market.
 It’s not yet available in Europe I think.
 It’s a small 2 seater aircraft; very basic but with a glass cockpit.
 The stick is a bit special.
 It moves from side to side in order to control the ailerons.
 According to the owner, that’s something that looks strange, but works great.
 Nice plane, but not for me… It’s too small, too light.
 I really like the 182 we’re flying during this tour.
 It’s got a great engine; enough power to take 3 people, a lot of luggage and still allows for enough fuel to fly for at least 3 hours.